 - Tondara – Bowen-Broken-Bogie

 - Sonoma – Bowen-Broken-Bogie

-All graziers are encouraged to be involved in the field and information days that NQ Dry Tropics will be running over the life of the project.
+All graziers were encouraged to be involved in the field and information days that NQ Dry Tropics ran over the life of the project.